When a solid body is moved through a fluid (gas or liquid), the

 are described above.

-Equation.
-With the drag equation we can predict how much drag
+With the these equations we can predict how much aerodynamic

 force is generated by a given body moving at a given speed through a